usnistgov/cdf-test-method/REPORT.md

 Reporting is provided in a standardized format called [XVRL](https://github.com/xproc/xvrl).
 This report contains validation events called *detections* that occur during one or more validation steps.
 Steps causing detections include include:

 - JSON Schema Validation
+- Schematron Validation
 - XML Schema Validation
-- Schematron Validation

-The validations steps invoked depends on the serialization of the CDF instance (e.g. XML), the common data format, and if any business rulesets have been optionally provided.
-See [here](PIPELINE.md) for a technical overview of the validation pipelines.
+The validations steps invoked depends on the serialization of the CDF instance (e.g. XML), the common data format, and if any business (i.e. Schematron) rulesets have been optionally provided.

 Detections are categorized by severity, given below: